tylerharter/cs301-projects/fall19/p1/README.md

 cd "P1-PATH"
 ```

-Type `ls` and hit enter.
+Type `ls` and hit enter (that's the letter, not a one).
 If you've done everything correctly so far,
 you should see the `test.py` file that you downloaded in step 1
 listed.